 By Andrew Z. Soshnick

-• Andrew Z. Soshnick is a partner in the downtown Indianapolis office of Faegre Drinker Biddle & Reath.
-He is a fellow of the American Academy of Matrimonial Lawyers and the International Academy of Family Lawyers, and a certified family law specialist in Indiana.
+• Drew Soshnick is a partner in the Indianapolis office of Faegre Drinker Biddle & Reath.
+He is a past chair of the Indiana State Bar Association Family & Juvenile Law and Indianapolis Bar Association Family Law sections and a fellow of the American Academy of Matrimonial Lawyers and the International Academy of Family Lawyers.
 Opinions expressed are those of the author.